Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/test-driven-development/_index.md

 Logic errors are the hardest ones to debug.
 They occur when the result the program produces doesn’t match the result you expect it to produce.
 Most of the time, logic errors are found in the process.
 Logic errors occur when you implement the algorithm for solving the problem incorrectly.
 The key to fixing logic errors is to be able to reproduce the error consistently.
 A repeatable logic error is much easier to track down and fix than an error that appears to be occurring randomly.

-One of the ways to find these type of errors is to output the program's relevant variables to the console [calling console.log(myVar) at strategic points in your code] in order to find where the error is in your program.
+One of the ways to find these types of errors is to output the program's relevant variables to the console [calling console.log(myVar) at strategic points in your code] in order to find where the error is in your program.
 Although this will not work in all cases, it is the easiest way to find the problem if the program produces incorrect results because of an error in logic.

 Apart from these errors in your code, it’s possible to encounter errors when you are working with extreme numbers:

 **Overflow error**

-An error that occurs when the computer attempts to handle a number that is too large for it.
+An error occurs when the computer attempts to handle a number that is too large for it.
 Every computer has a well-defined range of values that it can represent.
-If during execution of a program it arrives at a number outside this range, it will experience an overflow error.
+If during the execution of a program it arrives at a number outside this range, it will experience an overflow error.

 **Underflow error**

-The term arithmetic underflow (or "floating point underflow", or just "underflow") happens when the result of a calculation is a number of smaller absolute value than the computer can actually represent in memory on its CPU.
+The term arithmetic underflow (or "floating point underflow", or just "underflow") happens when the result of a calculation is a number of smaller absolute values than the computer can actually represent in memory on its CPU.

 **Conversion error**

 When you are converting one type of data to another, errors can often occur.
 For example, you may find there are errors when you convert a CSV file to an Excel file (or XML to Word).
-There are no shortage of issues when you are trying to share files between programs, or convert a file type from one program to another.
+There is no shortage of issues when you are trying to share files between programs or convert a file type from one program to another.

 1. Detecting errors through testing